JaneWen23/MyGarden/Notes/Notes_Git.md

         git fetch origin

     Note that "pull" is not operated at your local repo, the "destination" of "pull" is at your workspace.
-And "git pull" is a shorhand for "git fetch" followed by "git merge FETCH_HEAD".
+And "git pull" is a shorthand for "git fetch" followed by "git merge FETCH_HEAD".

+    2.1.1. pull

+    one mre thing about git pull: if your local reo and remote repo are diverged, let's say origin/master has commit A--B--C and local/master has commit A--B--D, when you try git pull, it will stop and prompt an error:

+        hint: You have divergent branches and need to specify how to reconcile them.
+        hint: You can do so by running one of the following commands sometime before
+        hint: your next pull:
+        hint:
+        hint:   git config pull.rebase false  # merge
+        hint:   git config pull.rebase true   # rebase
+        hint:   git config pull.ff only       # fast-forward only
+        hint:
+        hint: You can replace "git config" with "git config --global" to set a default
+        hint: preference for all repositories.
+You can also pass --rebase, --no-rebase,
+        hint: or --ff-only on the command line to override the configured default per
+        hint: invocation.
+        fatal: Need to specify how to reconcile divergent branches.

+    git pull --rebase is roughly equivalent to

+        git fetch
+        git rebase origin/master

+    i.e. your remote changes (C) will be applied before the local changes (D), resulting in the following tree

+    A -- B -- C -- D

+    if I use git pull --ff-only ? -- It will fail.

+    and one more thing: make sure to stash or commit the unstaged changes before "git pull".

     2.2. push